William Miller Macmillan: Career in South Africa

 Macmillan returned to South Africa in 1911 to become a lecturer in history and economics at Rhodes University College, Grahamstown, South Africa, where he remained until 1917, when he became the first professor of history at the Johannesburg School of Mines (later the University of the Witwatersrand).

-While in Grahamstown, Macmillan did pioneering work on poverty among white South Africans.
+While in Grahamstown, Macmillan did work on poverty among white South Africans.
 He was the only English-speaking delegate at the Dutch Reformed Church congress on White Poverty, which was held at Cradock, Eastern Cape in 1916.
 Macmillan's first published work appeared anonymously as a pamphlet, Sanitary Reform for Grahamstown in 1915.
 This was followed in the same year by Economic Conditions in a Non-industrial South African Town.
 In 1918, Macmillan did substantial fieldwork on white poverty in rural areas, resulting in lectures and a book, The South African Agrarian Problem and its Historical Development, published in Johannesburg in 1919.

 In 1920, the family of Dr John Philip entrusted Macmillan with his papers.
 Philip was the superintendent of the London Missionary Society in South Africa in the first half of the 19th century.
 In the following decade, Macmillan produced two important books, The Cape Colour Question (1927) and Bantu, Boer and Briton: The Making of the South African Native Problem.
 These books rewrote the history of South Africa in the first half of the nineteenth century, introducing a new emphasis on the history of South Africa as the history of all its people.
-The third volume of a trilogy, Complex South Africa (1930), brought together his early work on white poverty with work done in the 1920s on African poverty, including his pioneering work on the economics of the reserves, and his 'sample survey' of the Herschel district in Eastern Cape.
+The third volume of a trilogy, Complex South Africa (1930), brought together his early work on white poverty with work done in the 1920s on African poverty, including his work on the economics of the reserves, and his 'sample survey' of the Herschel district in Eastern Cape.

-Macmillan was one of the first people to articulate a vision of South African as a single society.
+Macmillan was one of the first people to articulate a vision of South Africa as a single society.
 This view brought him into conflict with the segregationist government of the day as well as with liberal segregationists.
 He became chairman of the Johannesburg Joint Council of Europeans and Natives and was involved in 1932 with public clashes with the ministers of Native Affairs and of Justice – the latter was Oswald Pirow.
 After the University of Witwatersrand sought to gag Macmillan, he went on sabbatical leave at the end of 1932, but he did not return to the university.
 He resigned in September 1933.